REMIT and the updated REMIT Guidance

 Despite REMIT being in force now for several years, its practical application can still be problematic, which can be a concern when non-compliance can in certain cases amount to a criminal offence.
 Even where no criminal sanctions are involved, enforcement activity by Ofgem (and EU energy regulators), has seen some sizeable fines, most recently a £2.1m penalty handed down by Ofgem to Engie Global Markets in September 2019 for infringement of REMIT’s market manipulation prohibition.

-Much of REMIT applies to companies which trade in wholesale energy market products, such as electricity generators, wholesale trading companies, gas shippers, transmission system operators, as well as operators of gas storage facilities and liquefied natural gas (LNG) import terminals.
+Much of REMIT applies to companies that trade in wholesale energy market products, such as electricity generators, wholesale trading companies, gas shippers, transmission system operators, as well as operators of gas storage facilities and liquefied natural gas (LNG) import terminals.
 These companies, termed “market participants”, have a specific obligation [REMIT, Article 4(1)] to disclose via public transparency platforms certain inside information related to their assets, as well as report so-called fundamental data and report certain common types of traded products defined by the implementing regulations [REMIT, Article 8].

 For this purpose, wholesale energy products include power and gas products, but not green certificates and emission allowances.
 There are also complex rules governing the interaction between REMIT and financial services legislation insofar as the latter governs wholesale energy products which are financial instruments.
 But REMIT is much wider than that, and applies to any person – whether or not a market participant - coming into possession of inside information, or engaging in market manipulation (which can include disseminating false information).